bruceravel/demeter/documents/Artemis/_sources/examples/fes2.txt

 To examine those, first clear the Plotting list by clicking the :button:`Clear,light` button at the bottom of the Plot window.
-Transfer the FeS\ :sub:`2` data back to the Plotting list by clicking its transfer button, |transfer button|.
+Transfer the FeS\ :sub:`2` data back to the Plotting list by clicking its transfer button: |transfer button|.
 Mark the first three multiple scattering paths by clicking their mark buttons.
 Select :menuselection:`Actions --> Transfer marked`.

 With the Plotting list newly populated, make a new plot of \| |chi|\ (R)\|.